Oleg Lyalin

 The expulsion of 105 officials was the single biggest action taken against the Soviet Union by any western government.
-Sir Alec Douglas-Home, foreign secretary at the time, was accused by the Labour opposition of over-reaction.
+Alec Douglas-Home, foreign secretary at the time, was accused by the Labour opposition of over-reaction.

 Lyalin was given a new identity by MI5 and married Teplyakova.
 He remained in hiding in northern England until his death on 12 February 1995 after a long illness.

+Valeriy Vladimirovich Kostikov, a second secretary who had previously interacted with Lee Harvey Oswald as a consular officer, unexpectedly departed his post in Mexico at the same time of Lyalin's defection.
+It is speculated that Kostikov's departure, which was not to take place until three to fourth months later, was a result of his being "known to Lyalin."